 Comparison of hotels with overwater bungalows in the Philippines

-In this table, you can easily view the overwater villas in the Philippines we’ve selected for you.
-We thought it was important to highlight the location, price, and the rating given by other travelers.
+In this table, you can quickly compare the overwater villas we’ve selected in the Philippines.
+We thought it was important to highlight the location, and price.

 The best overwater bungalows in the Philippines

-Let’s analyze these accommodations one by one.
+Let’s take a look at these places one by one.
 Check out the photos—you’re going to be amazed!
-You can surely already picture yourself there, relaxing in your very own overwater villa in the Philippines.
+You can probably already picture yourself there, relaxing in your very own overwater villa in the Philippines.

-El Nido Resorts is one of the premier hotel groups in the Philippines, boasting several properties scattered around Palawan that are an absolute delight.
-The first one we’re highlighting is located on Miniloc Island, home to El Nido’s most famous lagoons: Small Lagoon and Big Lagoon.
-This guarantees a stunning setting and the chance to explore by kayak or paddleboard on your own before the crowds roll in.
-It is truly one of the best resorts in El Nido.
+El Nido Resorts is one of the top hotel groups in the Philippines, with several beautiful properties scattered around Palawan.
+The first one on our list is located on Miniloc Island, home to El Nido’s most famous lagoons: Small Lagoon and Big Lagoon.
+This means you’ll be in a stunning setting, with the chance to explore by kayak or paddleboard on your own before the crowds arrive.
+It truly is one of the best resorts in El Nido.

-The service is worthy of a 5-star hotel, and to top it off, impressive island-hopping tours are included in the room price.
+The service is exactly what you’d expect from a 5-star hotel, and to top it all off, impressive island-hopping tours are included in the room rate.
 You also have the option to snorkel at nearby reefs or visit the spectacular Entalula Beach, one of our personal favorites.

 You can choose from the following types of rooms:

-• 7 Water Cottages: Since you’re hunting for overwater bungalows in the Philippines, this should be your pick.
-These beautiful bungalows feature the archipelago’s typical roof style, a double bed, and a small balcony.
+- 7 Water Cottages: Since you’re hunting for overwater bungalows in the Philippines, this should be your pick.
+These beautiful bungalows feature the archipelago’s traditional roofline, a double bed, and a small balcony.

-• 5 Seaview Rooms: If you’re traveling as a family, this is your spot.
+- 5 Seaview Rooms: If you’re traveling as a family, this is a great option.
 A two-story room with a double bed downstairs and two single beds upstairs.
 Of course, it also boasts wonderful direct sea views.

-• 3 Cliff Cottages: Located at the highest point of the complex offering gorgeous panoramic views, these are two-story cottages for 4 people.
+- 3 Cliff Cottages: Located at the highest point of the resort and offering gorgeous panoramic views, these are two-story cottages for 4 people.

-• 12 Beachfront Cottages: With capacity for 3 people, this is the choice if you want to be right on the sand.
+- 12 Beachfront Cottages: With room for up to 3 guests, this is the choice if you want to be right on the sand.

 When hunger strikes, you can head to the bar or restaurant, but if it’s a special occasion, they can also arrange private dinners on the beach.
 Other resort facilities include a gym, clinic, boutique, spa, and dive center, as well as a beautiful infinity pool.
-In short, a 10/10 hotel in a dream location.
+All in all, it’s a 10/10 hotel in a dream location.
 And if you don’t believe us, check out this 3D animation.

 Click here to check out the overwater villas